GCruzJoa/LoginApp/README.md

 # LoginApp
 Xamarin App with LoginPage, SignUpPage and a Tabbed Homepage.
-Refactorized version of the project with the use of the MVVM pattern.
+Refactored version of the project with the use of the MVVM pattern.

 <p>
-Refactorized LoginPage and SignUpPage.
+Refactored LoginPage and SignUpPage.
 </p>
 <p align="center">
  <img width="300" height:"300" src="MVVM App Screenshots/1.jpg" title="Captura 1"/>